ErikBorra/lightbooth/README.md

 ### Connecting the peripherals

 * Connect camera via USB to RPI.
 The camera should be set to M or P (preferably).
 Make sure the camera has no sleep mode or battery saver or so
-* Connect button and relay to RPI, see picture
+* Connect button and relay to RPI, see picture of breakout board.
 * Connect screen to RPI
 * Put the socket in the wall, connect a light to the socket
 * Connect 5v USB adapter to RPI.
 Make sure it has enough Ampere for the number of lights connected to the relay